 There are very few CRNAs in my country.
 Almost all of the CRNAs working in Saudi Arabia are foreigners.
 Thus, it has been an uphill battle for me to work towards changing this, especially as a female nurse, since the vast majority of nurses in Saudi Arabia have historically been men.
 This is beginning to change, however, and women are making significant advances in our efforts to achieve positions with greater levels of responsibility in our hospitals.
 In my case, I am pleased to report I have finally convinced the administrators of my hospital, where I work full time as a nurse, to finance my education in the USA to become a CRNA.
 They have now confirmed that I will have their full support if accepted to your program.

 XXXX University is my first choice for graduate study because I appreciate the excellence of your program and its diversity, with a large international student population.
 I also appreciate the vast resources not only of your university but also of the surrounding area.
 I see XXXX University as where I could excel, giving my all to my studies to one day be among the finest CRNAs in the Middle East.

-There is a great deal of work that remains to be done introducing the very concept of the CRNA to the Saudi medical system.
-It will take time and a lot of hard work on the part of pioneers in this area to bring about progressive change in this area so that the CRNA becomes a recognized and respected part of our medical teams, as it is in the West.
-This must take place as part of a greater shift of responsibility for direct care from the over-burdened doctor to the less than adequately recognized nurse.
-Nurses need to have a greater say in health care in my country and I like to think that our CRNAs of the future will be on the front lines of this development.
+A great deal of work remains to be done in introducing the very concept of the CRNA to the Saudi medical system.
+It will take time and a lot of hard work from pioneers in this area to bring about progressive change so that the CRNA becomes a recognized and respected part of our medical teams, as it is in the West.
+This must occur due to a more significant shift of responsibility for direct care from the over-burdened doctor to the less than adequately recognized nurse.
+Nurses need to have a more substantial say in health care in my country, and I like to think that our CRNAs of the future will be on the front lines of this development.